skymomo2603/skymomo2603/README.md

 ## 🚀 About Me

 I'm a **Senior Java Developer** with 3 years of experience building enterprise applications.
-I specialize in backend development with **Java, Tomcat, Hibernate, and MySQL**—architecting reliable systems and optimizing performance.
+I specialize in backend development with **Java, Tomcat, and MySQL**—architecting reliable systems and optimizing performance.
 I also build frontends with **PrimeFaces, Bootstrap, and HTML5**.
 Currently expanding into **Node.js, Express.js, React, Next.js, and PostgreSQL**.
 I leverage **GitHub Copilot** to write clean code efficiently.
 I value clarity, collaboration, and shipping solutions that scale.

 ## 🛠️ Tech Stack